FluffTech-Squad/Katua/readme.md

 #### 🔔 Setup log channel(s)

-<blockquote>Analysing joining members to send a report in the log-channel (and inform members for potential in public-channel) is a premium feature.
-However, the NSFW filter is free and enabled by default.</blockquote><br>
+<blockquote>Analysing joining members to send a report in the log-channel (and inform members for potential in public-channel). </blockquote><br>

 **Usages:**